Taking your own action

 - make sure you know the exact source of the noise nuisance.
 It is essential that you obtain and record the full name and address of the person creating the noise nuisance.
-Copies of the Electoral Register are available in public libraries.
+Copies of the Electoral Register are available.
 Alternatively you could obtain this information from the Land Registry website.
 There is a small fee for this.

 - keep precise records of when and how often you have spoken/written to the person responsible for the noise asking them to stop disturbing you.

 - remember to keep copies of all letters.

 - keep a record of when the noise occurs and its effect on you and/or your family.
 It is really important to describe the noise, estimate its level (e.g. louder than the TV) and its effect on you (for example you are unable to sleep).
 You can use our nuisance record sheets for help.

 - without spying on neighbours you could record the noise level from your home/garden using a digital camera, mobile phone or video camera.

 - you may not be the only person who is affected by the noise.
 Speak to your neighbours and find out if they are disturbed too.
 They may be willing to provide a witness statement and attend court in support of your case.
 An independent witness may improve your case.